unoplatform/uno.extensions/doc/Learn/Markup/Binding-To-DataTemplates.md

             );
 ```

-To know more about the `Source` and `RelativeSource` usage in C# Markup access our [Source and Relative Source](xref:Uno.Extensions.Markup.SourceUsage) docs.
+For more information about `Source` and `RelativeSource` usages in C# Markup, refer to the [Source and Relative Source](xref:Uno.Extensions.Markup.SourceUsage) documentation.

 ## Next Steps